Former Obama White House counsel found not guilty of lying to Justice Department

 The government said Mr. Craig did not disclose his contacts with journalists, including offering The New York Times reporter David Sanger an exclusive story ahead of the report’s release.

 Had he disclosed his contacts with Mr. Sanger and others, he would have had to register as a foreign agent, prosecutors said.
+Mr. Craig told jurors that he was not promoting the report because he only offered it if Mr. Sanger was interested.

+Mr. Meyer said he believed Mr. Craig’s offer was not part of the Ukrainian media strategy to promote the report’s findings.

+“He made an offer of ‘if you were to ask me for [the report], I would give it to you,’ and so he was asked for it,” Mr. Meyer told reporters.

-That would have required Mr. Craig to reveal embarrassing details about the project, including that he was paid at least $4 million by a Ukrainian oligarch for his work through an offshore bank account.
+Registering as a foreign agent would have required Mr. Craig to reveal embarrassing details about the project, including that he was paid at least $4 million by a Ukrainian oligarch for his work through an offshore bank account.

 Prosecutor Fernando Campoamar-Sanchez said during closing arguments Tuesday the revelations would have hampered his prospects for a high-ranking government position.